rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 ### Performance of Code Using Generics

-You may have been reading this section and wondering if there's a run-time cost to using generic type parameters.
+You may have been reading this section and wondering if there’s a run-time cost to using generic type parameters.
 Good news: the way that Rust has implemented generics means that your code will not run any slower than if you had specified concrete types instead of generic type parameters!